uav4geo/OpenPointClass/README.md

 # OpenPointClass (OPC)

 A fast, memory efficient free and open source point cloud classifier.
-It generates an AI model from a set of input point clouds that have been labeled and can subsequently use those models to classify new datasets.
+It generates an AI model from a set of input point clouds that have been labeled and can subsequently use that model to classify new datasets.

 ![image](https://user-images.githubusercontent.com/1951843/222988483-2640ec66-7a4f-4bb0-a396-f1de84b46959.png)